sahithyasridhar/fa18-523-65/project-report/report.md

 certain place.
 We chose 11 words that we thought could have been most used in reviews.
-This list covered words that help express both positive and negative emotions. +@fig:most commonly used words for good and bad reviews shows that word 'great' was used a lot by users to describe positive experience.
-Word 'bad' was used mostly to describe negative experience.
+This list covered words that help express both positive and negative emotions. +@fig:most commonly used words for good and bad reviews shows that word *great* was used a lot by users to describe positive experience.
+Word *bad* was used mostly to describe negative experience.

 ![Fig.11](images/Fig.11.PNG){#fig:most commonly used words for good and bad reviews}